The pope is supporting the catholics of China to their hopes and challenges."

 The second Vatican council of the people’s Republic of China is in the process of a thaw in their relations, interrupted since that of Mao Zedong in 1951, he drove to the appointment, and he created the Patriotic Church, Catholic, to be dependent on the Communist Party.

-The two countries signed in September 2018 at the latest, an interim agreement with the description on the nomination of the bishops, was the main reason for the conflict between the two countries.
+The two countries have agreed on a September in 2018, an interim agreement with the description on the nomination of the bishops, was the main reason for the conflict between the two countries.

 A deal criticized by some catholics who, for years, denounced the repression of the government, the believers and those who refuse to submit to the control of the communist.

-On the 14th of February, there was a historic meeting between the minister of Foreign affairs of China, Wang Yi, and secretary for Relations with States of Vatican city, archbishop Paul Richar Gallagher, in the framework of the Security Conference in Munich, Germany.
+On the 14th of Februarythere has been an historic meeting between the minister of Foreign affairs of China, Wang Yi, and secretary for Relations with States of Vatican city, archbishop Paul Richar Gallagher on the receivinghe the Security Conference in Munich, Germany.

 The ministers of Foreign affairs have renewed “the willingness of people to continue the institutional dialogue at the bilateral level, to promote the life of the Catholic Church, and the well-being of the people” in chinese.

-This approach is also reflected in the crisis of the coronavirus, with remittances, each other medical.
+This approach is also reflected during the financial crisis coronaviruseswith a consignments each other in medical materials.